Top things to know:

 Short periods are generally less of a concern, but may be an indication of a health condition in some cases.
 A sudden, short period may also sometimes be spotting from a pregnancy (4).

 If your period is irregular or prolonged, speak to your healthcare provider.
-It could be due to many underlying health conditions, such as polycystic ovarian syndrome, fibroids, uterine polyps, or bleeding disorders (3,5).
+It could be due to many underlying health conditions, such as polycystic ovarian syndrome (PCOS), fibroids, uterine polyps, or bleeding disorders (3,5).

-What is the normal period length for people not on hormonal birth control?
+What is the typical period length for people *not* on hormonal birth control?

 Adult period length

-For an adult who is not using any form of hormonal birth control or IUD, a normal period length is up to 8 days (6).
+For an adult who is not using any form of hormonal birth control or IUD, a typical period length is up to 8 days (6).

 Adolescent period length